Azure/azure-rest-api-specs/documentation/samplefiles/readme.go.md

 # NOTE: go namespace can only consist of lower case letters, numbers and underscores
 namespace: yourservicename
 # NOTE: for special cases, you can hard code the namespace in the output-folder
-# NOTE: a preview api-version must in a
 output-folder: $(go-sdk-folder)/services/$(namespace)/mgmt/2019-12-01/$(namespace)
 ```